This is the part of the trip where me and Xerxes parted ways and each followed ou

 So instead of paying for another roundtrip ticket, i decided to take a bus from SP to Rio.
 I promise the image of a dirty Grayhound that is coming up into your mind is not accurate.
 In Argentina and Brazil, the bus system is much nicer, and much more extensive than what we have in the states.
-In fact it is far more popular than flying here, and it cost only a fraction of the cost.
-I personally believe that its a great way to see the countryside.
-So for about 40 bucks i got a one way ticket to Rio from SP, a distance of about 270 miles.

 After an overall uneventful ride, (the scenery was lovely though) i arrived in Rio late.
 I grabbed a cab and headed for the scribbled address i had for the brother i was going to be staying with in Rio, my new friend Gilson.
 After arriving at his place (somehow i manged to get a cab, tell him where to go, get in the door, and get upstairs without any Portuguese) me and Gilson went out for a nice Rio dinner around 1 am.
-My favorite part of the whole night was when i got to his place, at first he was not there, but his elderly mother who live with him was there to greet me.
-She dear sister insisted on trying to communicate with me, despite that fact that she spoke no English or Spanish, and I spoke no Portuguese.
-After about 10 min of just being completly incomprehensible to each other Gilson finally arrived home.
+My favorite part of

 The next day, my first in Rio was spent mainly just getting "Pleasantly Lost" as I have termed it.
 I have found that one of the best ways to explore a city, is to pick a place you want to get to, and try to get there on your own, by walking if you can, and then try to get home.
 So i wanted to see the world famous beaches of Rio, Copacabana, Impanema, and Leblon.
 So i started out that way (Its easy to get there, Gilson has a sweet pad that is only 5 blocks from Copa, and 8 from Impanema).
 And well, blah, blah, blah, half the day later, i was very tired, but deeply touched by the natural beauty of this place.